Why Smaller Teams Are More Successful Than Large Corporations

 The Economic Edge of Lean Operations

-Financially, small teams are often more resilient because they carry significantly less dead weight in their overhead.
+Financially, smaller teams are often more resilient because they carry significantly less dead weight in their overhead.
 In a large corporation, a significant portion of the budget goes toward maintaining the building, the middle management, and the internal systems.
 When you operate lean, you see the economic case for lean organizational design as more capital goes into product development.

 Overcoming the “Resource Gap”